lasellers/EhrEpic/README.md

 It has been a while since I've started a brand-new Laravel project from scratch, especially one that has nothing to do with work.
-Which means I have little in the way of my own Laravel project to play around with for testing things.
+Which means I have little in the way of my own Laravel projects to play around with for testing things.
-So this is a bit of a refresher and a place experiment with a few things.
+So this is a bit of a refresher and a place to experiment with a few things.
 Will build a React frontend for it later on.

 THIS IS NOT MEANT TO BE A FUNCTIONAL PROJECT